Radioactive Material (RAM) Waste is any material that has been or is likely to have been contaminated with radioactive isotopes.

 Place your waste vials back into a cardboard tray for collection.

 Sharps - are needles, Pasteur pipettes, broken glassware, etc.

 Use plastic "Gator" / "sharps" containers for disposal of all sharps!
-These are available (unlabelled) from Hospital Supply, but you must clearly identify them using "Radioactive Warning Tape" if you are putting items contaminated with RAM inside.
+These are available from EHS upon request.
 Once the container is full, close the lid securely, and put into a dry solid waste box.
 Sharps containers are available in a variety of sizes up to a 5 gallon bucket.